-All of the systems above can be purchased from the specialist firing system retailers featured on our Buying Firing Systems page.
-Please note that we do not work on commission or a referral basis nor track who clicks on adverts.
-So if you purchase any system after reading about it here on UKFR we would appreciate you mentioning this to the retailers as this encourages them to continue advertising with us, which in turn enables us to test and feature more products that may be of use to you.
+All of the systems above can be purchased from the specialist firing system retailers featured on my Buying Firing Systems page.
+Please note that I do not work on commission or a referral basis nor track who clicks on adverts.
+So if you purchase any system after reading about it here on UKFR I would appreciate you mentioning this to the retailers as this encourages them to continue advertising with me, which in turn enables me to test and feature more products that may be of use to you.

 Firing multiple fireworks from each cue